Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-making-an-autopilot-navigator.md

 And there we go!
 Santa is now in a new position.

-The function will auto loop and return the new position, where the whole process starts again.
+The function will auto loop and return to the new position, where the process starts again.

 Just one more thing to do: